mjc-school/stage0-master-task/readme.md

 #### Task 5.
 Coordinate Pane.

-Implement the `printQuadrant` method that takes two integer coordinates of a point of a two-dimensional Cartesian system and prints a quadrant in which this point lies (`first`, `second`, `third`, `fourth` or `zero`).
+Implement the `printQuadrant` method that takes two integer coordinates of a point in a two-dimensional Cartesian system and prints a quadrant in which this point lies (`first`, `second`, `third`, `fourth` or `zero`).